 Horace Miner’s classic “Body Ritual among the Nacirema” endures as a first-day favorite for Introduction to Anthropology courses on bizarre Nacirema Rituals.
+For many students it is a first-take at What is Anthropology?
 It is also still by far the most downloaded article from the American Anthropological Association–see What is the Deal with the Nacirema?!?
-I currently use the 2012 version re-printed in the 10th edition of Applying Anthropology: An Introductory Reader.
-I’ve updated a Nacirema Rituals PowerPoint based on this reading–please feel free to use, modify, and share.
+In previous courses I’ve used the version re-printed in Applying Anthropology and made a Nacirema Rituals PowerPoint based on that version–please feel free to use, modify, and share.
+For my Introduction to Anthropology 2014 course, I’m going straight to the original 1956 source, which should be open access at Body Ritual among the Nacirema.

 I use Nacirema Rituals as a way to introduce anthropology, ideas of human similarity and difference, ethnocentrism, and cultural relativism.
 It corresponds to the material in the section on Human Nature and Anthropology.
 I’ve recently been rediscovering just how current these issues continue to be.
 Accounts of human beings as inherently warlike, only tamed by modern states and modern moral codes, have become newly popular and quite entrenched.
-See War, Peace, & Human Nature: Convergence of Evolution & Culture for a new book that will hopefully provide a counter-narrative.
+See War, Peace, & Human Nature: Convergence of Evolution & Culture for a new book that provides a counter-narrative, and see Cultural Anthropology 2013: Human Nature & Public Debates for a recent overview.

 The presentation preserves the “surprise” of the Nacirema, revealing their identity on slide 5.
 I use this article on the first day of class, giving students 20 minutes to read and report back.
 I always wonder how much I should preserve this surprise.
 It seems especially strange in 2013 as a simple search on Nacirema Rituals reveals a Wikipedia Nacirema that gives it all away.
 There are also several videos on YouTube–Who are the Nacirema? seems like one of the better ones, capturing how my classes often proceed.